Loss Settlement Provisions: How Your Insurance Payout Is Actually Calculated

 Most modern homeowner policies are replacement costpolicies — meaning the insurer agrees to pay the cost to repair or replace damaged property with materials of “like kind and quality” without deduction for depreciation (up to your policy limits).
 This is far more favorable than an actual cash value (ACV) policy, which pays only the depreciated value.

-However, even under a replacement cost policy, you typically don't receive the full replacement cost upfront.
+However, even under a replacement cost policy, you typically do not receive the full replacement cost upfront.
 This is where the holdback comes in.

 The Two-Step Payment Process (Holdback)